BradleyA/git-TEST-commit-automation/hooks/README.md

 # in development
 Production standard 10.0 FVT testing
+- Running tests on code with quick turn around helps a developer when he finished part of a desgin or fixing a typo.
+- If you are notified that there is an incident after something when something was entered on version 3.498.
+If you just pushed that version 1 minutes ago or if you pushed it 12 days ago, which of these two scenarios would take you less time.
+- Design is to encourge code developement while developing tests for code.

 git-TEST-commit-automation

-Scripts to assist running something and then checking something then reporting somthing after a user 'git commits' something How is that?
+Scripts to assist running something, checking something, reporting something; after a developer updates something Huh WTF?
+How is that?

     git commit -m 'latest changes'